This chapter does the following:

 Create the Oracle user pin, grant the user the resource to connect to Oracle with the user name pin, and allow pin access to the pin00 and PINTEMP tablespaces:

 SQL> create user pin identified by password; User created.
-SQL> grant resource, connect, create synonym, create any synonym to pin; Grant succeeded.
+SQL> grant resource, connect to pin, create synonym, create any synonym; Grant succeeded.
 SQL> alter user pin default tablespace pin00; User altered.
 SQL> alter user pin temporary tablespace PINTEMP; User altered.

 Type exit to exit SQL*Plus.